EdgeVerve/oe-cloud/README.md

 In above model-config, MyModel will be created as public model.
 However, definition of the model (.json) should be located in common/models folder of module. so in case of data personalization node module, my-model.json file should be present in <approot>/node_modules/oe-data-personalization/commmon/models folder

-## oe-cloud - Attaching mixins
+## Attaching mixins

-* oeCloud will load mixins of node_modules defined in app-list.json
+* oeCloud will load mixins of node_modules defined in app-list.json. **However, practically it will not attach these mixins to BaseEntity.** But in reality it will attached to BaseEntity with value **false**.
+With value false, it will have no effect and mixin will not be attached to BaseEntity.
+But it ensures that mixin is loaded.
-* as in above case, mixins can be defined in node_modules's common/mixins folder. mixin's .js file will be loaded and attached to BaseEntity model by default.
+* as in above case, mixins can be defined in node_modules's common/mixins folder. mixin's .js file will be loaded and attached to BaseEntity model by default with value **false**.
+Therefore, mixin will not be executed - but only loaded.
-* thus, when this node module is loaded, all mixins defined in this module will be attached to BaseEntity and all models derived from BaseEntity will have same behavior.
-* Application developer can switch off/on mixins selectively by having entry such as following in app-list.json
+* Application developer can turn off or turn on mixin in app-list.json as below.

 ```javaScript
   "OeSomeModule" : {